 To provide some intuition behind distributed source coding, we describe a simple example that illustrates how side information known \emph{only} to the decoder can be as useful as side information known to \emph{both} the encoder and decoder~\cite{DISCUS1999}.

-Let $\orig$ and $\sinfo$ be the two correlated sources, here uniformly random 3-bit sources, which differ by at most one bit (i.e., Hamming distance between $\orig$ and $\sinfo$ is at most one).
-Clearly, to losslessly compress $\orig$ without any side information, the encoder has to send 3 bits to the decoder.
-If $\sinfo$ is known to both the encoder and decoder, then $\orig$ can be transmitted using only 2 bits instead, since the encoder can send the difference between $\orig$ and $\sinfo$, which is uniform in $\{000,100,010,001\}$.
-Therefore \textit{joint} compression using only $2$ bits is possible.
+Let $\orig$ and $\sinfo$ be uniformly random 3-bit sources that differ by at most one bit.
+Clearly, losslessly compressing $\orig$ requires 3 bits.
+However, if $\sinfo$ is known to both encoder and decoder, then $\orig$ can be transmitted using 2 bits instead.
+This is because the encoder can send the difference between $\orig$ and $\sinfo$, which is uniform in $\{000,001,010,100\}$.
+Thus, \textit{joint} compression uses 2 bits.